 2013 Volvo XC70 Review

-Though the 2013 Volvo XC70 is a practical wagon with lots of cargo space, most critics recommend shopping the competition for better performance and fuel economy.
+Though reviewers say the 2013 Volvo XC70 is a practical wagon with lots of cargo space, most recommend shopping the competition for better performance and fuel economy.

-The 2013 Volvo XC70 comes in 3.2 and T6 AWD models.
+The XC70 comes in 3.2 and T6 AWD models.
 Both models are powered by a six-cylinder engine, and the T6 models are turbocharged for extra power.
-Auto writers prefer the T6 engine because they feel the engine in 3.2 models is underpowered.
+Test drivers prefer the T6 engine because they feel the engine in 3.2 models is underpowered.
 Front-wheel drive is standard and all-wheel drive is available.
 Base models with front wheel drive get 19/25 mpg, which is worse than what many others in the class get.
-Most reviewers agree that the XC70 has decent handling, but it is nowhere near as rewarding to drive as other wagons.
+Most reviewers agree that the Volvo XC70 has decent handling, but it is nowhere near as rewarding to drive as other wagons.

-The 2013 Volvo XC70 can seat up to five people.
-Reviewers say that the front seats are among the most comfortable on the market, but that the back seat is a little tight.
+The 2013 XC70 can seat up to five people.
+Auto writers say that the front seats are among the most comfortable on the market, but that the back seat is a little tight.
 They appreciate the available built-in child booster seats, which is an extremely rare feature in any car.
-Reviewers also give the XC70's large cargo space good reviews.
+Reviewers also give the Volvo XC70's large cargo space good reviews.
 Standard features include Bluetooth, HD and satellite radio and a USB port.
 Optional features include navigation.

 - “The XC70 survives, combining conventional wagon usefulness with extra ground clearance and brawny styling.
 Offered in front- or AWD versions, it’s practical, comfortable, and loaded with safety features.” -- Car and Driver